Narasimha-143/CSES_Graph_Problem/README.md

 # CSES_Graph_Problem
-It tells about how graph problem works
+It tells about how graph problem works, how to represent graph in an adjacency list.